prerender/prerender/README.md

 - Just add &lt;meta name="fragment" content="!"> to the &lt;head> of all of your pages
 - If you use hash urls (#), change them to the hash-bang (#!)
 - That's it!
 Perfect SEO on javascript pages.

-Prerender includes lots of plugins if you are running your own server, for example using Amazon S3 to [cache your prerendered HTML](#s3-html-cache).
-Prerender also starts multiple phantomjs processes to maximize throughput.

 ### <a id='middleware'></a>